TE4-2023/LearnBerries/README.md

 # WebSchool

-First big project involving datbase management and front end interactivity on a bigger scale.
+First big project involving database management and front end interactivity on a bigger scale.